GorgonMeducer/perf_counter/README.md

 ### 2.2 Use cmsis-pack in MDK

-1. Download the cmsis-pack from `cmsis-pack` folder.
+1. Download the cmsis-pack from the`cmsis-pack` folder.
 It is a file with name `GorgonMeducer.perf_counter.<version>.pack`, for example `GorgonMeducer.perf_counter.1.9.4.pack`

 2. Double click it to install this cmsis-pack.
 Once finished, you can find it in your Pack-Installer: